 This period was a windfall for servicers.
 Rising rates typically slow down borrower prepayments, increase the fair value of mortgage servicing rights (MSRs), and enable companies to earn more interest on funds held in escrow accounts.

 The dynamic has led to a repositioning of players in the market.
-Many independent mortgage banks opted to sell a substantial portion of their MSRs, aiming to free up cash and stay afloat amidst declining origination activity, anticipating future regulatory capital requirements or simply lacking interest in maintaining these assets.
+Many independent mortgage banks opted to sell a substantial portion of their MSRs, aiming to free up cash and stay afloat amid declining origination activity.
+Some opted to sell in anticipation of future regulatory capital requirements, while others simply lack interest in maintaining these assets.

 Conversely, other companies seized the opportunity to expand their portfolios, securing the future right to get the inside track on refinancings when rates eventually drop.
 In the meantime, these companies could market other products, such as home equity loans, to borrowers in these portfolios.